 When you talk about methods, you chain the name of the type and the names of the properties.
-For example, you call the "doComponent" method a "primitive hook set method", if you want to give a full specification.
+For example, you call the "basicComponent" method a "primitive hook set method", if you want to give a full specification.
 Type binds stronger to "method" than any of the properties.
 Among the properties, class/instance binds stronger than hook/template than primitive/composed than convenience.
-You can also call the "doComponent" method a "primitive method" or a "set method" and leave out the other properties, depending on what method aspect you are talking about.
+You can also call the "basicComponent" method a "primitive method" or a "hook method" or a "set method" and leave out the other properties, depending on what method aspect you are talking about.

 Talking about methods and documenting them this way is easy, lightweight, and precise.
-Once you have agreed on a common catalog of method types and properties as presented in [1] and in this article, you can explain what a method does much faster and more successfully than possible with a lengthy explanation.
+Once you agree on a common catalog of method types and properties as presented in [1] and in this article, you can explain what a method does much faster and more successfully than possible with any lengthy explanation.